-- The recruitment and selection process will not commence until the need for a role has been established consistent with the strategic plans and budgetary implications which will be assessed and evaluated by the College or University Services as appropriate. - Local Resourcing Co-ordinator (LRC), aligned to the College/ University Services, will act as the main point of contact for the Hiring Manager for the duration of the recruitment process. - To commence the recruitment process, the Hiring Manager should contact their LRC with the role requirements, particularly the Job Description - generic job descriptions can be downloaded from the Job Descriptions Library.
-This also applies to replacement posts.

-- Where there is a new role, or a generic job description is not available, the job description will be required to be graded in accordance with the Pay & Grading Procedure.
-The LRC will be able to advise. - The LRC will take the vacancy planning phase forward until the vacancy is approved and ready to be advertised where appropriate.
-Where applicable, evidence of the relevant grant award for externally funded posts should also be provided. - Please speak to your LRC before engaging with any recruitment agencies or external executive search providers. - At this point the LRC will also consult with the Hiring Manager to agree the Appointment Committee and the proposed timeline and any associated selection tools to be utilised. - Clinical posts are subject to additional requirements, as outlined in the agreement between the University of Glasgow and NHS on the Recruitment and Selection of Clinical Academic Staff which can be found at: University/NHS Joint Working. - The University is committed to preserving and maintaining employment wherever possible and realises that situations can arise whereby employees may find their employment at risk (e.g. in potential redundancy situations or through illhealth).
+- The recruitment and selection process will not commence until the need for a role has been established consistent with the strategic plans and budgetary implications of the unit which will be assessed and evaluated. - Locally based administrative support staff (Local Resourcing Co-ordinator -LRC) will act as the main point of contact for the Hiring Manager for the duration of the recruitment process. - To begin the recruitment process, the Hiring Manager should contact their LRC with the role requirements, particularly the Job Description guidance on writing job descriptions is available on the HR webpages and project codes.
+The LRC will take the vacancy planning phase forward until the vacancy is approved and ready to be advertised where appropriate.
+Where applicable, evidence of the relevant grant award for externally funded posts should also be provided. - At this point the LRC will also consult with the Hiring Manager to agree the Appointment Committee and the proposed timing and structure of the selection interview and any associated selection tools to be utilised. - It is essential that the content of the job description clearly reflects the duties, skills and experience required for the post.
+A replacement post provides the LRC opportunity to re-assess the content of the current job description.
+In the event of little or no change, the job description should be submitted consistent with the current grade.
+Where there are substantial and qualitative changes or where there is a new role, the job description will be graded in accordance with the Pay & Grading Procedure.
+The LRC will be able to advise on this as required. - The job description should identify the essential and desirable criteria and it is important that these are compiled based on the requisite business needs of the post along with the knowledge, skills and experience required to operate successfully in the role (See shortlisting below) - Clinical posts are subject to additional requirements, as outlined in the agreement between the University of Glasgow and NHS Greater Glasgow on the Recruitment and Selection of Clinical Academic Staff which can be found at: University/NHS Joint Working - The University is committed to preserving and maintaining employment wherever possible and realises that situations can arise whereby employees may find their employment at risk (e.g. in potential redundancy situations or through ill-health).
 The Redeployment Policy aims to support, as far as is reasonably possible, the securing of suitable alternative employment opportunities within the University for employees in such a position.

 Recruiting Managers will be required, as part of the recruitment process, to consider internal 'at risk' candidates.
 A priority interview must be offered to any eligible 'at risk' employees who apply for a vacancy and who match the grade and have the potential to meet the essential criteria.
-Priority interviews are ahead of all other candidates (that are not at risk) with the sole exception of colleagues in the below categories, who should be given absolute priority over all others:
+Priority interviews are ahead of all other candidates (that are not at risk) with the sole exception that staff at risk on maternity, adoption or shared parental leave are given absolute priority over all others.